What Happens If You Don’t Rinse Out the Conditioner? How to Rinse Out?

 - Select conditioners that do not contain proteins.
 Proteins are thicker and may likely damage the hair resulting in product buildup.
-We had explained in detail above.
+We had explained this in detail above.

 - Rinse your hair with a mild shampoo and conditioner when you intend to wash your hair.
 Always use both products if you stay away from hair oils and regular hair massages.

 - A conditioning shampoo is also a good option.
 Pick one, try it on yourself, and check if it suits your hair texture.
 If yes, you may continue with the same.